Rick Wysocki

 Note that I’m using a config.toml file, so the specific syntax might vary since Hugo allows for YAML, TOML, or JSON.
 This won’t have any effect on the layouts we’ve created.

 We’re in the home stretch now.
-There’s one small piece of our markup / code that we haven’t talked about, but it’s doing some essential work.
-Note that we’ve added something to how we’ve called our image source:
+There’s one small piece that we haven’t talked about, but it’s doing some essential work.
+Note the methods we’ve added when calling our image:

 {{ (($image.Crop "1200x800").Resize "600x").RelPermalink }}